Ahmed-Badawy/CSS-Sprites-Character-Animation/README.md

 		img: './sprites/capguy-walk.png'   //the image link
 	});

-    //notice that x & y in the code are the same width & height of any item in the image.
+#### notice that x & y in the code are the same width & height of any item in the image.

 ---